the-tallest-tower/the-tallest-tower.github.io/_posts/2020-09-17-the-scrapheap.md

 categories: development, programming, tech
 ---

-Mini-update: I just wrote a "scrapheap" to supplement the D garbage collector.
-By scrapheap, I mean:
+I just wrote what I'm calling the "scrapheap" to supplement the D garbage collector.
+It's basically just a linear allocator:

 - A 16 MB pre-allocated chunk of memory, acquired from the OS on startup and never released
 - Other code can allocate into that chunk using a dead simple bump-the-pointer stack